WordPress Vulnerability Database API

 • 2022-05: 71.69 k

-*0: API requests do not include sponsored requests.
+*0: API requests only include public API requests.

 *1: Improved the cache in the plugin has reduced 90% of the API requests.